trueheart78/trueheart78.com/games.md

 #### :eyes: Focused

 1. Knights of the Old Republic (XB1)
-1. Trine 2: Complete Story (NS)
-1. YAKUZA KIWAMI (PS4) [29.5hr est]

 #### :traffic_light: Started and Need to Finish

-1. Assassin's Creed: Odyssey (PS4)
+1. Assassin's Creed: Odyssey (PS4/XB1)
-   * Just have the last set of DLC to play through.
+   * Just have the last set of DLC to play through on PS4
+   * Re-purchased it again on Xbox One

 <!-- playing:end -->
 <a name='unplayed'></a>